vassilz/angular-project/README.md

 A potential future enhancement would be to support also a Jetty Java backend.

+## Admin access

+Login with user 'admin@gmail.com' and password 'admin1' for administrative access.
+With that you will be able to see user data, add authors, add/edit/delete books.

 ## Development server

 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The application will automatically reload if you change any of the source files.